What to do if you Hit a Cat Outside of Veterinary Practice Operating Hours

-'Out of hours' can be problematic, and it can be hard getting through to someone who can help.
+'Out of hours' can be problematic, and it can be hard getting through to someone on phones.
 The most effective way of finding an owner is to knock on surrounding doors as, chances are, the cat lives reasonably local.
-Just by knocking on a handful of adjacent houses, one of them may recognise the cat, or of course you may find the cat lives in that household.
-This would be the fastest way to locate an owner, and inform them what has happened.
+Just by knocking on a handful of adjacent houses may result in you finding the cats home, or a neighbour who knows the cat.
+This would be the fastest way to locate an owner and inform them what has happened.
 We assure you they will be grateful for your efforts.

-We work with councils around the UK, but an issue councils would state they have is the general public tend to intervene before they arrive, meaning reported cats are gone by the time they arrive.
-We would hope those people have sent the body to a vets, or been successful in locating the owner.
-Sadly, this is not always the case.
-You can report cats by the roadside to your local council, who can be found here.
+One issue councils state they have is that members of the general public tend to intervene before they arrive on scene.
+We would hope those people have sent the body to a vet, or been successful in locating the owner, but sadly this is not always the case.

-However, we ask you be mindful of the fact they may never get to the cat, especially given we are considering out of hours here.
-Council's will come to collect them but it can take 48+ hours in some cases.
-By which time, the cat has either been removed by someone else, or tragically the cat is in such an unrecognisable state, they may find it hard to locate a microchip.
-If you are adamant your choice is the council, please double check with them they will scan the body, and have the courtesy of notifying the owner so as they have closure.
-Even councils who say they scan, don't necessarily always do.
+We ask you to be mindful of the fact they may never reach the cat, especially given we are considering out of hours here when few operate.
+It can take 48+ hours in some cases, such as reports taken over weekends.
+For those still roadside hours/days later, the cats state could result in them finding it hard to locate a microchip.
+If you are adamant your choice is the council, please double check with them they will scan the body, have the courtesy of notifying the owner, as well as be available for collection as soon as possible.

-Another option would be to secure the cat in a bag inside a box.
-Please then place in a secure garage/outhouse to ensure no wildlife can get to them, and of course in a location where the box cannot be mistaken for general rubbish and be disposed of by another person.
-Once the local vets open again, it is advisable to take the box there where they will scan the cat, and locate an owner where possible.
+Another option would be to secure the cat in a bag or inside a box.
+Please then place them in a secure garage/outhouse to ensure no wildlife can get to them, and of course in a location where the box cannot be mistaken for general rubbish and be disposed of by another person.
+Once the local vets open again, you can take the box there where they will scan the cat for a microchip and locate an owner.

-If you have no means of transport, it is worth trying to check if any staff are available at your local rescue , or scanning group such as Harvey's Army or Missing Cats Scotland, to come out and scan and potentially help you remove the body respectfully.
+If you have no means of transport, it is worth checking if any staff are available at your local rescue , or scanning group such as Harvey's Army or Missing Cats Scotland, to come out and scan and potentially help you remove the body.

 It is advised to also upload the cats details and, where appropriate, a photo on social media lost/found groups, along with websites such as PetsReunited, PetsLocated, Animal Search UK and UK pet register